stephenikuomola/health-hero/README.md

 ## Contact

-If you do wish to contact me feel free to reach out to me on [Twitter](https://twitter.com/_TraverseDOM), [LinkedIn](https://www.linkedin.com/in/ikuomola-stephen/) and [Frontend Mentor](https://www.frontendmentor.io/profile/TraversetheDOM).
+If you do wish to contact me, feel free to reach out to me on [Twitter](https://twitter.com/stephenikuomola), [LinkedIn](https://www.linkedin.com/in/ikuomola-stephen/) and [Frontend Mentor](https://www.frontendmentor.io/profile/stephenikuomola).

 ## Licenses